- What laws support my child’s education? What rights do I have as a parent?

 Where can you learn more about educational advocacy?

 Attend one of our full-day Educational Advocacy Workshops.
-The next one is on April 27 at Metro State University to learn more.
-Register here.
+The last one was held on April 27 at Metro State University.

 Ask for an ASTra advocate: Call 720-598-2648 or fill out the advocacy request form (coming soon) and send to our ASTra Coordinator, Liesel Thomas at firstname.lastname@example.org